The Vermont Advanced Computing Core (VACC) is a research facility offering computing services to UVM faculty, staff and students.

 VACC's mission includes strategic support in three key areas:

-The VACC's efforts are coordinated with priority initiatives in the Office of the Vice President for Research including an investment in faculty in the Complex Systems Center.
-The VACC works closely with UVM Enterprise Technology Services (ETS) to ensure computing systems run smoothly and coordinate with NASA to advance complementary research programs.
+The VACC's efforts are coordinated with priority initiatives in the Office of the Vice President for Research.
+The VACC works closely with UVM Enterprise Technology Services (ETS) to ensure computing systems run smoothly.

 In 2003, with early support from NASA and Senator Patrick Leahy, UVM undertook a campus-wide assessment of current needs and future directions for high-performance computing (HPC) in its research enterprise.
 The effort included discussions with an expert panel from the American Association for the Advancement of Science (AAAS) as well as UVM research leadership and faculty members across disciplines.